Resources & Guidance

 Researchers at the University of Nottingham have carried out research with line managers and neurodivergent people to identify barriers in the workplace.
 They have used this to develop a consultancy program which provides tailored support for implementing adjustments in the workplace.

 Autistica have developed The Neurodiversity Employers Index.
 This is an evidence-based framework which provides strategies for attracting and supporting neurodiverse talent.
-They also provide bespoke support to companies via their DARE website.

 Guidance & Support